 - 9.1.1 The field course will be arranged so that the shooting positions and the targets can be reached without undue difficulty, hazard or waste of time.
-Field courses should be as condensed as possible. - 9.1.1.1 The walking distance from the central (assembly) area to the furthest target should be no more than one (1) kilometer or 15 minutes normal walking (when taking the groups out or bringing spare equipment). - 9.1.1.2 The course makers must prepare safe paths for Judges, medical personnel and allow for transportation of equipment round the course(s) while shooting is in progress. - 9.1.1.3 The course(s) should not be positioned higher than 1800m above sea level and the maximum difference between the highest and the lowest point in a course should not be more than 100m. - 9.1.1.4 The targets as described in article 4.5.3 will be laid out in such order as to allow maximum variety and best use of the terrain.
-In the Finals Round two (2) buttresses will be placed side by side at each target to which a 60cm or 80cm target face is affixed.
-Athletes will shoot in rotation as described in article 9.5.1.3. - 9.1.1.5 At all targets, one shooting peg or mark for each division will be placed in such a way as to allow at least two athletes to shoot at the same time from either side of the shooting peg. - 9.1.1.6 All shooting pegs must be marked with the distance when marked distances are to be shot.
-The shooting pegs will have different colours, corresponding to each division as follows: - Blue for the Bare Bow Division and the Cadet Recurve and the Cadet Compound Divisions; - Red for the Recurve Division and the Compound Division; - Yellow for the Cadet Bare Bow Division. - 9.1.1.7 The tolerance on the distance from shooting peg to target will not exceed \pm 25cm on distances of 15 meters or less, and will not exceed \pm 1m on distances between 15-60 meters.
-However, the distances given in tables 4.5.3.8, 4.5.3.9 and 4.5.3.10 may be adjusted by \pm 2 meters.
+Field courses should be as condensed as possible. - 9.1.1.1 The walking distance from the central (assembly) area to the furthest target should be no more than 1km or 15 minutes normal walking (when taking the groups out or bringing spare equipment). - 9.1.1.2 The course makers must prepare safe paths for judges, medical personnel and allow for transportation of equipment round the course(s) while shooting is in progress. - 9.1.1.3 The course(s) should not be positioned higher than 1800m above sea level and the maximum difference between the highest and the lowest point in a course should not be more than 100m. - 9.1.1.4 The targets as described in Book 1, article 4.5.3 will be laid out in such order as to allow maximum variety and best use of the terrain.
+In the Finals Round 2 buttresses will be placed side by side at each target to which a 60cm or 80cm target face is affixed.
+Athletes will shoot in rotation as described in article 9.5.1.3. - 9.1.1.5 At all targets, 1 shooting peg or mark for each division will be placed in such a way as to allow at least 2 athletes to shoot at the same time from either side of the shooting peg. - 9.1.1.6 All shooting pegs must be marked with the distance when marked distances are to be shot.
+The shooting pegs will have different colours, corresponding to each division as follows: - Blue for the Bare bow, Cadets Recurve and Cadets Compound Divisions; - Red for the Recurve and Compound Division; - Yellow for the Cadets Bare bow Division. - 9.1.1.7 The tolerance on the distance from shooting peg to target will not exceed ± 25cm on distances of 15m or less, and will not exceed ± 1m on distances between 15-60m.
+However, the distances given in tables 4.5.3.8 to 4.5.3.10 may be adjusted by ± 2m.
 The correct distance will be marked on the shooting peg.
-The distance should be measured in the air ap-
+The distance should be measured in the air approximately